freifunk-gluon/gluon/docs/user/site.rst

     WLAN configuration for 2.4 GHz devices.
     ``channel`` must be set to a valid wireless channel for your radio.
     ``beacon_interval`` can be specified to set a custom beacon interval in time units (TU).
-A time unit is equivalent to 1024 microseconds.
+A time unit is equivalent to 1024 µs.
     If not set, the default value of 100 TU (=102.4 ms) is used.